-Gon transformation in Hunter x Hunter Episode 131 – Anger X And X Light, that made his body mature around 20+ years, and most likely made him the most powerful person in the world, could had be achieved if he had gone through 4 of the 5 stages of grief multiple times.
+Gon transformation in Hunter x Hunter Episode 131 – Anger X And X Light, that made his body mature around 20+ years, and most likely made him the most powerful person in the world, could have been achieved by Gon going through 4 of the 5 stages of grief multiple times.
 Let’s analyse each stage explaining why everything build toward a catastrophic anger.

-After witnessing Pitou attack on Kite and having felt her sinister aura Killua, always calmed and collected, immediately concluded that Kite couldn’t have possibly survive the fight with Pitou.
-He even said to Netero, Morel and Knov that he can’t see any of them defeating that thing.
-On the other hand Gon starts to develop a very strong state of mind, clearly determined in believing Kite couldn’t have possibly be defeated by Pitou.
+After witnessing Pitou attack on Kite and having felt her sinister aura Killua, always calmed and collected, immediately concluded that Kite couldn’t have possibly survived the fight with Pitou.
+He even said to Netero, Morel, and Knov that he can’t see any of them defeating that thing.
+On the other hand, Gon starts to develop a very strong state of mind, clearly determined in believing Kite couldn’t have possibly be defeated by Pitou.
 This marks the start of Gon denial stage.

 Gon quickly gets over his depression by simply shifting his belief that Kite will be saved by Knuckle and the other Hunters.
 All he had to do on his end is become stronger to not disappoint Kite when he comes back.

 After witnessing Kite puppet-like condition Gon holds strong to his denial of Kite being dead, but this time though he shifted his denial from having to rescue Kite to finding a way to get him back to normal.
 By now Gon had gone through the denial stage twice by just changing the conditions so he doesn’t have to acknowledge Kite really is dead (he is in complete denial).

 Gon focused all his anger towards Pitou blaming her for getting Kite the way he was (like a marionette).
 His previous weakness is compensated with a hate so deep that grants him catastrophic power.